 Should it be necessary to use boiling solvents to extract a lipid, then a reflux condensor should be used in an explosion safe fume hood.
 Ensure the solvent container is properly vented so that any pressure from fumes is released, and that the condensing capacity is significantly greater than the fume production.
 An electrically heated sand bath is strongly recommended, and direct heat should never be applied.
-Do not use ether this way.

 After extraction the solvent should be rinsed off with absolute ethanol, after which the section may be celloidinised if desired, before proceeding with the staining method.